5 Best Places to Celebrate Songkran Festival in Bangkok

 From my personal experience, the only downside to celebrating Songkran in Silom is that there can be a lot of people, and when I say a lot, it really is A LOT.
 So grab your sunglasses, because you will be shot with water guns non-stop!

-Pros: Locals’ most popular choice/ No entrance fee/ Nearby BTS skytrain stations: Chong Nonsri and Saladaeng
+• Nearby BTS skytrain stations: Chong Nonsri and Saladaeng Station

-For those who are looking to dance at the wildest Songkran parties in Bangkok in 2020, RCA is the place to be!
+For those who are looking to dance at the wildest Songkran parties in Bangkok in 2025, RCA is the place to be!
 Every year, it holds the coolest events combining clubbing and water fights together.
-Each club brings you your favorite DJs/ singers, both international and Thai to their own yards.
+Each club brings you your favorite DJs or singers, both international and Thai to their own yards.
 So, here’s your chance to party all night long!

-The biggest event in RCA is called S20 Songkran festival (postponed to 2021), where they have different DJ lineups for 3 nights, so you will feel like you are in a music + water festival.
+The biggest event in RCA is called S20 Songkran festival, where they have different DJ lineups for 3 nights, so you will feel like you are in a music plus water festival.
 Or, if you are into more-of international beats, grab the ticks for SIAM Songkran Music festival.
 If you love partying, give RCA a chance, and you will thank us later!

 F.Y.I., early birds catch the worms, as Thais often go to reserve tables around 4-5 p.m. because all the tables will be booked and taken as fast as a blink of an eye.
 Trust me, if you are going to an event of this kind with your mates, you need to be there early to get a table.
 Your lives would be much easier and very convenient during the party!